SzymonKubica/advent-of-code/README.md

 Prerequisites:
 - you have cloned this repo to your local machine
-- you have installed [all of the stuff](https://www.rust-lang.org/tools/install) that is required for compiling `rust` programs
+- you have installed [all of the stuff](https://www.rust-lang.org/tools/install) that is required for compiling `rust` programs (or any other language you want to work with).

-1. Build the `runner script by executing the build script:
+1. Build the runner tool by executing the build script:
     ```shell
     build.sh
     ```